 Nutrition & Oral Health

-There are no ifs, ands, or buts, that oral health is a huge part of our general health.
-And a well balanced diet is essential to growth and health maintenance.
+There are no ifs, ands, or buts about it, oral health is a huge part of our general health and a well-balanced

 nutritionally adequate diet is essential for oral and general health maintenance — throughout life.

 While teeth develop with a strong and protective outer coating of enamel, they are not immune to the ravages of disease and wear.
 Tooth decay is one of the most common diseases known to man and is responsible for untold pain, suffering, and tooth loss.
 Diet plays a major role in tooth development, dental caries (tooth decay), dental (acid) erosion, and even wear.